CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

-# Add your own Tools and Apps
+# Extending with your own Docker images

 ??? tip "Definitions"

     **Tool** - the Discovery Environment refers to integrated Docker containers as "Tools".